phil-opp/blog_os/blog/content/second-edition/posts/10-advanced-paging/index.md

 #### Making Unsafe Functions Safer

-Our `memory::init` function is an [unsafe function], which means that an `unsafe` block is required for calling it, because the caller has to guarantee that certain requirements are met.
+Our `memory::init` function is an [unsafe function], which means that an `unsafe` block is required for calling it because the caller has to guarantee that certain requirements are met.
 In our case, the requirement is that the passed address is mapped to the physical frame of the level 4 page table.

 [unsafe function]: https://doc.rust-lang.org/book/ch19-01-unsafe-rust.html#calling-an-unsafe-function-or-method